scheleaap/backups/README.md

 1. Download [cwRsync](https://www.itefix.net/content/cwrsync-free-edition).
 2. Unpack and copy `bin` to `windows`.
+3. Create `windows/home/<your username>/.ssh/id_rsa`:
+   * Add your private key
+   * Change the file's access rights: only the current user may have access.
-3. Copy `config.cmd.example` to `config.cmd` and modify according to your configuration.
+4. Copy `config.cmd.example` to `config.cmd` and modify according to your configuration.
-4. Run `sync.cmd`
+5. Run `sync.cmd`